-This all-American classic is smoked low and slow over hickory to give it a beautifully thick layer of smoke flavor.
-Containing bacon, beer and barbecue sauce, it has everything we hold dear about backyard cooking in it.
+This all-American classic is smoked low and slow over hickory to give our smoked barbecue baked beans a beautifully thick layer of smoke flavor.
+Containing bacon, beer, and BBQ sauce, it has everything we hold dear about backyard cooking in it.

 Fire up your smoker to 250°F. While it’s warming up, sauté onion and minced garlic in a skillet over medium-low heat.
 Add bacon and sliced jalapeño peppers, and cook for about 10 minutes or until they have browned.
 Remove the skillet from the heat.

 Add beans, beer, and barbecue sauce to the mix, and stir in molasses.
 Stir the mix thoroughly and transfer the skillet to the smoker.
 Cover in foil and cook for one to two hours, or until the beans have browned.

 Why not pair your brisket with more brisket?
 Sticky, juicy, sauce, soft brisket burnt ends.
 Super soft and melt in your mouth delicious.
 These little chunks of beef make the most of the best part of the brisket, and elevated when combined with smoke and BBQ rub.

 Burnt ends come from the fatty point end of the brisket.
 This contains a lot of marbling, which means that as it cooks it’ll melt away and that’s why these taste so awesome.
 Slowly rendered fat.
 So much juice.
 So much flavor.
 Delicious.